 About the ASPIRE Program

-Administered by the Oregon Student Access Commission, ASPIRE (Access
+Administered by the Office of Student Access and Completion (OSAC), ASPIRE (Access

 to Student assistance Programs In